-I will add, I had my mom assemble this when she arrived.
+I have to admit, I had my mom assemble this when she arrived.
 I just did not want to see another cake up close and personal!
 Goodness only knows what I could have done to it.

 I tub of frozen whipped topping (we used light), a prepared angel food cake, and 4 chocolate bars of your choice.
 Crispy Crunch (Butterfinger is similar to Crispy Crunch) is our go-to favourite, but we have used orange Aero, regular Aero, and KitKat too.

-Spread a layer of cool whip mixture between the layers.
+Spread a layer of the mixture on the bottom layer and down the sides.

 So simple, yet so good.